wshinu/lab-customer-analysis-round-1/readme.md

 - Show the DataFrame's shape.
 - Standardize header names.
 - Rearrange the columns in the dataframe as needed
+- Correct the values in the column customer lifetime value.
+They are given as a percent, so divide them by 100 and change `dtype` to `numerical` type. (only 2 of the files need this step.)
 - Concatenate the three dataframes
 - Which columns are numerical?
 - Which columns are categorical?